ABOUT SEVEN DOORS

 He is the author of three books: Kenya’s Nubians: Then & Now (2011) and Exiled To Nowhere: Burma’s Rohingya (2012) which was selected as a 2012 Notable Photo Book of the Year by the Independent on Sunday in the UK, the Christian Science Monitor and PDN Magazine in the US and was a finalist for the 2013 IPA Photo Book Asia Award.
 His third book, Nowhere People (2015) was named a 2015 Notable Photo Book of the Year by PDN Magazine and was named one of the Top Ten Photo Books of 2015 by Mother Jones Magazine.

 He is the recipient of grants from the Open Society Foundation's Justice Initiative, the International Migration Initiative and the Documentary Photography Project, including an Audience Engagement Grant and selection for the prestigious group exhibition, Moving Walls 19.
-He is a multiple grant recipient from the Pulitzer Center on Crisis Reporting, the National Endowment for Democracy and the Oak Foundation.
+He is a multiple grant recipient from the Pulitzer Center on Crisis Reporting, the National Endowment for Democracy, the Oak Foundation and NEO Philanthropy/Four Freedoms Fund.
 He has also received support from the UN Refugee Agency (UNHCR), Refugees International, MSF, Human Rights Watch and American Jewish World Service.
-Since 2006 he has received non-profit fiscal sponsorship from the Seattle-based photography organization, Blue Earth Alliance.
+His work has non-profit fiscal sponsorship from the Santa Fe based photography organization, CENTER.

-He has given lectures and presentations at over 25 schools and universities in North America, Europe, Asia and Africa and in 2016 was invited to speak at TEDxEastEnd in London.
+He has been a speaker and lecturer at over 30 schools and universities in North America, Europe, Asia and Africa.
+Most recently, he was a Hearst Visiting Fellow Demystifying Media Speaker at the University of Oregon’s School of Journalism and Communication.
+In 2016 was invited to speak at TEDxEastEnd in London.
 He is a Distinguished Visiting Fellow at Queen Mary University of London in collaboration with the International State Crime Initiative.
 In late 2016 he earned his PhD from Middlesex University in the UK.
-This past year he was a 2017-2018 Artist in Residence on Salt Spring Island in British Columbia, Canada.
-In 2018/2019 he was an Independent Research Fellow with the Independent Social Research Foundation (ISRF) in the UK.
+Constantine was a 2017-2018 Artist in Residence on Salt Spring Island in British Columbia, Canada.
+In 2018/2019 he was an Independent Research Fellow and in 2022/2023 he was an Early Career Fellow with the Independent Social Research Foundation (ISRF) in the UK and Queen Mary University of London.

 SEVEN DOORS has been supported with grants and funding from: